UviDTE-UviSpace/uvispace-documentation/Hardware.rst

 This project provides a system abstraction, as it maps the hardware developed in the FPGA system to a common namespace, in order to make higher level code compatible for different boards or layouts.
 The most important files and folders in the BSP are:

 - *Drivers*, which is a folder with the drivers of the components added in SOPC Builder.
-For custom components the drivers have to be manually added to drivers folder or added as a library component to altera installation folder so this process is automatically performed.
+For custom components the drivers have to be manually added to drivers folder or added as a library component to Altera installation folder so this process is automatically performed.
 - *HAL (Hardware Abstraction Layer)*, which gives support to the standard C library to Nios II processor.
 - *UCOSII*, which are the files of the *uC-OS II* Real Time Operating System (RTOS).
 In this case this RTOS is used to schedule several tasks in the processor.
 - *System.h*, which contains macros for addressing the *Nios II* system components.
 Using these macros is safer than using directly the addresses from *SOPC-Builder*, because future changes in the hardware address map can be accordingly fixed for the software by regenerating the BSP.